 Acting Provost: Dr. Mrinal Mugdh Varma

-Academic Units: College of Business, College of Education, College of Arts and Sciences, College of Nursing and Health Sciences, College of Public Policy and Justice
+Academic Units: College of Business, College of Education, College of Liberal Arts and Social Sciences, College of Nursing and Health Sciences, College of Sciences

 By the Numbers